stephaneVercouillieBMID/slate/source/index.html.md

       <li>to provide his credentials (itsme® code or fingerprint or FaceID)</li>
     </ul>

-  If you are building a mobile web or mobile application, the User don’t need to enter his MSISDN on the itsme® OpenID web page, he will be automatically redirected to the itsme app via the Universal links and App links.</li>
+  If you are building a mobile web or mobile application, the User don’t need to enter his MSISDN on the itsme® OpenID web page, he will be automatically redirected to the itsme app via the Universal links or App links mechanism.</li>
-  <li>Once the User has authorized the request and has been authenticated the request itsme® will return an Authorization Code to your server component.</li>
+  <li>Once the User has authorized the request and has been authenticated, itsme® will return an Authorization Code to the Service Provider Front-End, redirecting the user to your mobile or web application.</li>
-  <li>Your server component contacts the Token Endpoint and exchanges the Authorization Code for an ID Token identifying the User and an Access Token, redirecting the user to your mobile or web application.</li>
+  <li>The Service Provider Back-End calls the itsme® Token Endpoint and exchanges the Authorization Code for an ID Token identifying the User and an Access Token.</li>
-  <li>You may request the additional user information from the userInfo Endpoint by presenting the Access Token obtained in the previous step.</li>
+  <li>The Service Provider Back-End requests the additional user information from the itsme® userInfo Endpoint by presenting the Access Token obtained in the previous step.</li>
   <li>At this stage you are able to confirm the success of the operation and display a success message.</li>
 </ol>